AnaMelisaGo/portfolio-4-vintage-cars/README.md

 There are different functionalities that are implemented in this project.
 One of them is to be able to register, to log in the registered username and to log out.

-Any users, general users and registered users can view and read any post created.
+Any users (general and registered users) can view and read any post created in the website.
 Those posts are created only by registered users.
 It can also be updated or deleted only by the author.

 The Events section is integrated to the web page where anyone can browse to different upcoming events.
 Only admin staff can create, update and delete these posts.
 The rest of users can only read the content.
 A contact page is available for anyone who wants to rent a car or has any enquiry regarding a car, a post or the webpage.